 3.3 requires the FI to perform duties and services in less time than required of the CMHSP in the MDHHS/CMHSP and/or the MSHN/CMHSP Master Contracts.
 A copy of the current MDHHS/CMHSP and/or the MSHN/CMHSP Master Contracts shall be supplied by the CMHSP to the FI, upon the FI’s written request.

+During the current COVID-19 State of Emergency; Federal and/or State policy or Executive Orders issued and in effect beginning on March 10, 2020, including any modifications of such Executive Orders or policies in relation to COVID-19, issued after that date, that provide different guidance or requirements than are currently identified and stated within this agreement and/or PAYOR’s policies, procedures, the PROVIDER shall follow the federal and/or state direction and guidance as it relates to the COVID-19 State of Emergency.

 4. PROOF OF FI PROVIDER’S BUSINESS STATUS; REQUIREMENTS OF PROVIDER SOLVENCY; AND, CERTIFICATION REGARDING DEBARMENT OR SUSPENSION:

 4.1 The FI Provider shall furnish the Payor with notice of proof of said Provider’s authority to conduct business in the State of Michigan and in what business capacity, prior to commencing services under this Agreement, and with notice of any related organization of said Provider per alliance, affiliation, joint venture, parent/subsidiary or other business relationship that said Provider is a party to during the term hereunder.